Elonis v. United States: Alito's concurrence

-Samuel Alito, concurring in part and dissenting in part, opined that while agreeing that mens rea was required and specifically that showing negligence was not sufficient, the court should have ruled on the question of recklessness.
+Justice Samuel Alito, concurring in part and dissenting in part, opined that while agreeing that mens rea was required and specifically that showing negligence was not sufficient, the court should have ruled on the question of recklessness.
 He further opined that recklessness was sufficient to show a crime under that provision on the basis that going further would amount to amending the statute, rather than interpreting it.
 Since Elonis explicitly argued that recklessness was not sufficient, Alito said:

 Alito also addressed the First Amendment question, elided by the majority opinion.
-He held that "lyrics in songs that are performed for an audience or sold in recorded form are unlikely to be interpreted as a real threat to a real person....
+He held that "lyrics in songs that are performed for an audience or sold in recorded form are unlikely to be interpreted as a real threat to a real person. ...
 Statements on social media that are pointedly directed at their victims, by contrast, are much more likely to be taken seriously."

 Thomas's dissent

-Clarence Thomas, dissenting, wrote against discarding the "general intent" standard without replacing it with a clearer standard.
+Justice Clarence Thomas, dissenting, wrote against discarding the "general intent" standard without replacing it with a clearer standard.
 Thomas argued that "there is no historical practice requiring more than general intent when a statute regulates speech."

-Thomas cited Rosen, arguing that general intent was sufficient in this case.
+Thomas cited Rosen v.
+United States, arguing that general intent was sufficient in this case.
 However, the majority opinion offers refutation in that Rosen turned on ignorance of the law: knowledge as to whether material was legally obscene, not on whether it was intended to be obscene.
-He also supported the government's claim that the presence of "intent to extort" language in the adjacent §875(b) and did not address the majority's reasoning on that language.
+Thomas also supported the government's claim that the presence of "intent to extort" language in the adjacent §875(b) and did not address the majority's reasoning on that language.

 Thomas used precedent, notably from the states and 18th-century England based on other but similar and, arguably, influencing legislation to support his "general intent" claim.
 Thomas also drew a parallel with general intent in tort.
-While he sought to address the First Amendment issues, he never strayed far from "general intent."
+While he sought to address the First Amendment issues, he never strayed far from "general intent".

 Aftermath

-Following the ruling, Elonis' conviction was overturned.
-However, the Court of Appeals subsequently “conclude[d] beyond a reasonable doubt that Elonis would have been convicted if the jury had been properly instructed” and his conviction was reinstated.
+On remand, the Third Circuit reaffirmed the conviction "conclud[ing] beyond a reasonable doubt that Elonis would have been convicted if the jury had been properly instructed" and therefore was harmless error.